 - · Co-ordinate two sides of the body

-- · Isolate my fingers
+- Isolate my fingers

 - · Use a pincer grip

-- · Form a tripod grip
+- Form a tripod grip

-- · Make decisions
+- Make decisions

-- Take risks
+- · Take risks

 - · Make healthy choices

 - Adults have a sound knowledge and deep understanding of physical development and the key aspects of gross and fine motor skills. - They know that fine motor development relies on children having well developed gross motor strength and recognise the strong links between physical development and the ability to control and manipulate writing tools. - Within the environment adults actively encourage children to build their strength, stamina, balance, co-ordination and dexterity. - Physical Development is valued and promoted through weekly PE sessions with us and a specialist outdoor provider.
-Wonderful Wellies session weekly, Active maths session weekly, Dough Disco, Bear Yoga, Kids Marathon, and extra-curricular sports activities (from Christmas). - Finger Gym activities within the provision, authentic resources such as kitchen equipment, real woodworking and gardening tools. - Playdoh and a Tool Station in each classroom offering a wide variety of mark making tools and equipment e.g. hole punches, staples, pencil sharpeners, paperclips, split pins, etc to support the development of muscle strength and the control and manipulation of real tools. - Using the Outdoor Area daily for Physical Development where small and large scale apparatus is organised, displayed and available for children to use independently.
+A Wonderful Wellies session weekly, an Active maths session fortnightly, Dough Disco, Bear Yoga, Kids Marathon, and extra-curricular sports activities (from Spring Term). - Teachers label physical activity as 'PE' so that the children understand that they are being healthy and active and what that means in practice.
+Teachers also explain the importance of warming up and cooling down each session, too. - Finger Gym activities within the provision, authentic resources such as kitchen equipment, real woodworking and gardening tools. - Playdoh and a Tool Station in each classroom offering a wide variety of mark making tools and equipment e.g. hole punches, staples, pencil sharpeners, paperclips, split pins, etc to support the development of muscle strength and the control and manipulation of real tools. - Using the Outdoor Area daily for Physical Development where small and large scale apparatus is organised, displayed and available for children to use independently.

 By the end of Foundation Stage I can...
-Negotiate space and obstacles safely Throw, catch and kick a ball Balance using my core stability Draw with accuracy Demonstrate upper body strength Cross the mid-line Move in a variety of ways Control a variety of tools Co-ordinate both sides of my body to do different things at the same time
+Negotiate space and obstacles safely Throw, catch and kick a ball Balance using my core stability Use a tripod grip Draw with accuracy Demonstrate upper body strength Cross the mid-line Move in a variety of ways Demonstrate strength and stamina Control a variety of tools Co-ordinate both sides of my body to do different things at the same time